 Facilitating world-class research

 The Research Excellence Framework (REF) is the UK’s system for assessing the quality of research in UK higher education institutions, and is run by the four funding bodies in the UK (led by Research England for England).
 It replaced the Research Assessment Exercise, and first took place in 2014.
 The next exercise will be conducted in 2021.
-Preparations have already begun for submission of assessment material in late 2020 (see timeline).
+Preparations have already begun for submission of assessment material (see timeline).

 The funding bodies’ statement on the purpose of REF is that their "shared policy aim for research assessment is to secure the continuation of a world-class, dynamic and responsive research base across the full academic spectrum within UK higher education.
 We expect that this will be achieved through the threefold purpose of the REF: